 Egyptians after the nationalization of the Suez Canal dismantle the statue of Ferdinand Lesseps, who led its construction

 It was assumed that the proceeds from its operation would be used to finance the construction of the Aswan Dam, while the shareholders were promised compensation at the current value of the shares.
 British politicians considered this circumstance a very convenient reason for returning to Suez.
 In the shortest possible time, a coalition was created at the initiative of London, which, in addition to Great Britain, included Israel, dissatisfied with the results of the 1948 war, and France, which did not like Egypt's support for the Algeria National Liberation Front.
 They decided not to devote Americans to the plans of this campaign.
 The "Allies" hoped to crush Egypt in just a few days and believed that the international community simply did not have time to intervene.

-Israel was to attack Egyptian troops on the Sinai Peninsula (Operation "Telescope").
-Britain and France sent a squadron of more than 130 military and transport ships to the eastern shores of the Mediterranean, supported by a powerful air group of 461 aircraft (as well as 195 aircraft and 34 helicopters on aircraft carriers), 45 thousand British, 20 thousand French soldiers, and three tank regiments , two British and French (Operation Musketeer).
+Israel was to attack Egyptian forces in the Sinai Peninsula (Operation Telescope).
+Britain and France sent a squadron of over 130 warships and transport ships to the eastern shores of the Mediterranean, supported by a powerful air group of 461 aircraft (as well as 195 aircraft and 34 helicopters on aircraft carriers), 45 thousand British, 20 thousand French soldiers, and three tank regiment, two British and French (Operation Musketeer).

 Soldiers of the Second Parachute Regiment of the Foreign Legion leave for Suez